Adaptive warped kernel estimation for nonparametric regression with circular responses: The estimation procedure

 \subsection{The framework of circular data}

 There is no doubt that, due to their periodic nature, circular data are fundamentally different from linear ones, and thus need specific tools.
-To measure the closeness between two angles, we use the angular distance Notice that this angular distance corresponds to the usual Euclidean norm in $\R^{2}$.
+To measure the closeness between two angles $\theta_1$ and $\theta_2$, we do not consider the natural distance

+but we focus on $d_c$ with which is extensively used in the literature of directional statistics (see for instance Section 2 in the seminal monograph by Mardia and Jupp \cite{book:Mardia-Jupp}, Section 3.2.1 of \cite{book:Ley-Verdebout}, \cite{Marzio-Panzera-Taylor} or \cite{MVila-FFernandez-Crujeiras-Panzera}).
+Note that the divergence $d_c$ corresponds to the usual squared Euclidean norm in $\R^{2}$.
 Indeed, the angles $\theta_{1}$ and $\theta_{2}$ determine the corresponding points $( \cos \theta_{1} , \sin \theta_{1})$ and $( \cos \theta_{2} , \sin \theta_{2})$ respectively on the unit circle $\mathbb{S}^{1}$.
 Then, the usual squared Euclidean norm in $\R^{2}$ reads

-Hence, using the angular distance, we look for a function $m$ minimizing the following risk:
+Hence, $\sqrt{d_c}$ is a distance on $[-\pi,\pi)$ and we naturally look for a measurable function $m$ such that: